bitmovin/terraform-cloud-connect/README.md

     - Secret Access Key
     - Security Group Id

-The above outputs is required for the configuration of Bitmovin's Cloud Connect.
+The outputs that are produced by the script can be used in a next step to configure the Bitmovin Encoder for Cloud Connect.

 ## Usage